pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Does morning sickness come on gradually?

-I found that my morning sickness began gradually at about 4 weeks (or around the time of my first missed period).
+I found that my morning sickness began gradually at about 4 weeks (or around the time of my pregnancy test).
 The nausea peaked at about 6 weeks, and then tapered off somewhere between 14-18 weeks.

 Morning sickness lasted longer with each subsequent pregnancy for me.
 Some women experience morning sickness for the entire pregnancy.
 Others have no pregnancy nausea whatsoever.